giordi91/giordi91.github.io/content/post/gammaTextures.md

 PBR.
 By following the
 {{<target-blank "learn-opengl" "https://learnopengl.com/PBR/Theory">}}
-tutorial, they mentioned that I was going to need to handle HDR, I went and upgraded my deferred rendered to support it, and added a post processing pass to do tone mapping, and since I never did it, ***gamma*** correction.
+tutorial, they mentioned that I was going to need to handle HDR, I went and upgraded my deferred renderer to support it, and added a post processing pass to do tone mapping, and since I never did it, ***gamma*** correction.

-Although being horrible about judging colors, I quickly realized my image looked so washed out and way to bright.
+Although being horrible about judging colors, I quickly realized my image looked very washed out and way to bright.

-I started debugging and the code looked solid, I mean ... doing a gamma correction is a pow operation, there are only so many ways you can fuck it up.
+I started debugging and the code looked solid, I mean ... doing a gamma correction is a pow operation, there are only so many ways you can mess it up.

 Running out of options I reached out to the amazing
-{{<target-blank "Alan Wolfe" "https://twitter.com/Atrix256">}}, he has been helping me in my game-dev epic fails since years now, since that time I was trying to load file in parallel from a mechanical drive (super smart idea, I know right?).
+{{<target-blank "Alan Wolfe" "https://twitter.com/Atrix256">}}, who has been helping me in my game-dev epic fails for years now, since the time I was trying to load file in parallel from a mechanical drive (super smart idea, I know right?).

 He looked at the two pictures before and after and asked me